isomerpages/moe-xinminpri/_cca/Uniformed Groups/Brownies.md

 # **Mission & Key Programmes:**

 Following the Girl Guide movement, Brownies are inculcated with the skills to cope with the ever-changing demands of the world.
 It teaches and equips girls with life-skills which in turn shapes the lives of many girls.

-Brownies are given opportunities to participate in various competitions organized by the Girl Guide Singapore (Headquarters).
+Brownies are given opportunities to participate in various competitions organised by the Girl Guide Singapore (Headquarters).
 Xinmin Brownies also partner North Division Guides to contribute their services to the community.
-To instill the value of empathy, Brownies also participate in Service-Learning projects.
+To instil the value of empathy, Brownies also participate in Service-Learning projects.
 With such projects, the Brownies are made aware of the plight of others as they play a part in improving and changing the lives of the community.
-Brownies collaborate with other Uniform Groups (Red Cross and Scouts) in Xinmin Primary School to teach and learn about skills that can be used across the Uniformed Groups.
+Brownies collaborate with other Uniform Groups (Red Cross and Scouts) in Xinmin Primary School to teach and learn about skills that can be used across the Uniform Groups.

 ### Teachers-in-Charge